Be an effective leader in international development and social change.

 Put theory into practice through a professional practicum in the field or related research course, such as the following:

-Students can choose one of the following seven optional specializations:
+Students can choose one of the following seven optional specializations.
+See curriculum for details:

 Migration, Trafficking, and Human Security